 - If you like, you can also cover other fruit with chocolate.
 I tried slicing apples and cut the slices with heart-shaped cookie cutters.
-The smaller, flatter heart in this picture is a chocolate-covered apple slice.

 - Give your hearts a special touch by decorating them with ribbons.
 You can also decorate the dark chocolate by drizzling white chocolate over top or by dipping the hearts into other toppings while the chocolate is still melted.
 I kept mine plain and simple, but you can experiment and make them your own!
 Enjoy!